-Ludeman Smith’s personal vision statement is to have an impact for peace and to be a champion for human dignity of all people.
+Ludeman’s personal vision statement is to have an impact for peace and to be a champion for human dignity of all people.

 She has been involved in community development partnerships in the U.S. and Ukraine and has lived in Jordan where she designed curriculum, won clients and trained Jordanians for Global Professionals, LLC.
-She has traveled, studied and directed programs in Ukraine, Ireland, New Zealand, Dominican Republic, Argentina, Paraguay, Guatemala, Malaysia, Thailand, China, and India.
+She has studied and directed programs in Ukraine, Jordan, Ireland, New Zealand, Dominican Republic, Argentina, Paraguay, Guatemala, Malaysia, Thailand, China, and India.

 Her published scholarship is in the areas of intercultural training, contextual leadership development, the intersection of intercultural and worldview development and intercultural ethics.
-Her publications include The Spiritual Cross-Cultural Sojourn: Seeking the Sacred and Peace With Others (2008); “Preparing Professional Interculturalists for Interfaith Collaboration” in The Changing World Religion Map (Spring Publishing, Forthcoming 2014); “(Re)Considering a Critical Ethnorelative Worldview Goal and Pedagogy for Global and Biblical Demands in Christian Higher Education” in the Christian Scholars’ Review (Summer, 2013); and co-editor and contributor to Eye on Ethics: A Conversation for Intercultural Professionals” (SIETAR-USA, 2012).
+Her publications include The Spiritual Cross-Cultural Sojourn: Seeking the Sacred and Peace With Others (2008); “Preparing Professional Interculturalists for Interfaith Collaboration” in The Changing World Religion Map (Spring Publishing, 2014); “(Re)Considering a Critical Ethnorelative Worldview Goal and Pedagogy for Global and Biblical Demands in Christian Higher Education” in the Christian Scholars’ Review (Summer, 2013); and co-editor and contributor to Eye on Ethics: A Conversation for Intercultural Professionals (SIETAR-USA, 2012).